SiaSyPeng/CatCather/README.md

 ## Submition

-for lab1, please see the final code on lab1Submit
+for lab1, please see the final code on branch lab1Submit

-for lab2, please see the final code on lab2Submit
+for lab2, please see the final code on branch lab2Submit

+for lab3, please see the final code on branch lab3Submit

 ## Usage